sbruder/brd/README.md

    change this with the (`--shock-action` option)
  * Freezes do not work (I do not know how to get the start time yet) and therefore are disabled in code (`ddr::ssq::FREEZE`)
+ * Known problems listed for unxwb (for wave banks without entry names having 2 entries, which often are preview and full song, the longest one is used by default).

 ### unxwb

 This can list and extract sounds from XWB wave banks.
-It currently only supports [ADPCM][ADPCM] sounds.

 Basic Usage:

     brd unxwb file.xwb